Vladimir Litvintsev: Early years

-2018–2019 season
+2018–2019 season: Debut for Azerbaijan

 In October, making his international debut for Azerbaijan, Litvintsev finished 8th at the ISU Junior Grand Prix (JGP) in Ljubljana, Slovenia.
 Later that month, he made his first appearance in the senior ranks, winning the silver medal at the 2018 Minsk-Arena Ice Star, behind Latvia's Deniss Vasiļjevs and ahead of Armenia's Slavik Hayrapetyan.
 In November, he took gold at the 2018 Volvo Open Cup – his first senior title – by a margin of about nine points over silver medalist Mark Gorodnitsky.
 At his first Challenger series event, the 2018 CS Tallinn Trophy, he finished ninth overall after scoring personal bests in both the free program and overall.

 In January 2019, Litvintsev was named to Azerbaijan's team for the 2019 European Championships in Minsk, Belarus.
 He placed fourteenth in the short program and advanced to the final segment.
 Appearing at his first World Championships, he placed seventeenth.